vicjuma/portfolio-profile/content/featured/recipeAPI/index.md

 showInProjects: true
 ---

-A web app application for managing reipes.
-It takes inputs through an angular reactive form and saves it to a MongoDB atlas, a cloud database management platform.
-It uses a self-generated API to manage the different endpoints
+A web application for managing reipes.
+Uses angular's reactive forms to pass form-data to the server.
+Consumes an API from which CRUD(Create, Read, Update, Delete) operations can be performed on the different resources on the server